nesi/puppet-puppet/README.markdown

 The `puppet::master` class establishes puppet management of the `auth.conf` configuration file and allows the `puppet::auth` resource to add new auth stanzas.

-This class installs a Puppetmaster on [Passenger](https://www.phusionpassenger.com/) under [Apache](http://apache.org/) with all the recommended settings.
+This class installs a Puppetmaster on [Passenger](https://www.phusionpassenger.com/) under [Apache](http://apache.org/) with all the recommended settings, by default.
 However it may not be entirely compatible with [Apache 2.4](http://httpd.apache.org/docs/2.4/).
+Set `enable_vhost` to false to define your own `apache::vhost`.

 **NOTE:** This class only works in Ubuntu.
 Pull Requests to enable other operating systems and distributions is welcome.